Holographic complexity of hyperbolic black holes: Complexity growth from CA conjecture

-In the last equality, we introduce the mass of charged hyperbolic black hole by setting $k=-1$ in \eqref{massgen}
+In the last equality, we introduce the mass of charged hyperbolic black hole by setting $k=-1$ in \eqref{massgen},

-Finally, we collect the results:
+Finally, we collect the results,

 Remember that we only discussed the case with positive $b$ above.
-When $b<0$, as the appendix \ref{sec:noh} shows, the black hole will always have two horizons for any $\alpha$.
-So the late time growth of holographic complexity with negative $b$ for all $\alpha$ is:
+When $b<0$, as appendix~\ref{sec:noh} shows, the black hole will always have two horizons for any $\alpha$.
+So the late time growth of holographic complexity with negative $b$ for all $\alpha$ is

-Normally we expect the late time growth rate of the holographic complexity to be non-negative.
-When $\alpha^2<1/3$ and $\alpha^2>1/3$, it is obvious to show the results are positive.
-When $\alpha^2=1/3$,
+We expect the late time growth rate of the holographic complexity to be non-negative.
+When $\alpha^2<1/3$ and $\alpha^2>1/3$, it is obvious to show that the results are positive.
+When $\alpha^2=1/3$, we have

-In the third line, we use the condition horizon radius must be outside the singularity, namely $r_+>b$.
+In the second line, we use the condition that the horizon radius must be outside the singularity, namely, $r_+>b$.
 By applying \eqref{c_of_rh} with $\alpha^2=1/3$ and $k=-1$, we obtain the equation $c=-r_++r_+^3$.
 We use this relation to obtain the third equality.
-When $c>0$, the equation $c=-r_++r_+^3$ only has a positive solution for $r_+>1$.
+When $c>0$, the equation $c=-r_++r_+^3$ only has one positive solution with $r_+>1$.
 We apply this constraint to obtain the last equality.
-These calculations assure that our result is positive as we expect.
+These calculations ensure that our result is positive as we expect.